 Recommended Places to Stay Near the Dukley Beach

-Before Dukley hotel & resort mentioned above, I would love to recommend you one of my favorite (and the most beautiful) resorts in Montenegro – Hotel Harmonia.
+Besides the Dukley Hotel & Resort mentioned above, I would love to recommend you one of my favorite (and the most beautiful) resorts in Montenegro – Hotel Harmonia.
 During the offseason, it costs less than 50 euros.
 In high season, the price is higher.

-For a more budget place, this gorgeous apartment, also in Zavala Peninsula, will surprise even the most demanding travelers.
-It has a spacious terrace with beautiful views, amazing location, and stellar reviews.
+For a more budget place, this lovely apartment, also in Zavala Peninsula, will surprise even the most demanding travelers.
+It has a spacious terrace in the inner yard, an amazing location (only a few minutes from the beach), and stellar reviews.

 Mogren Beach – Avala’s Hotel Private Beach